PerimeterX/perimeterx-nginx-plugin/README.md

   sudo luarocks install perimeterx-nginx-plugin
   ```

-###### 6. Optional - Modify Selinux (Consult with your intern System Adminstrator)
+###### 6. Optional - Modify Selinux (Consult with your internl System Adminstlrator)
-On CentOS 7 and other linux operating systems you may find that you need to modify or disable Selinux.
+On CentOS 7 and other Linux operating systems you may need to modify or disable Selinux.
 If you get the following error:

 `nginx: lua atpanic: Lua VM crashed, reason: runtime code generation failed, restricted kernel?`

-You will need to make one or the other two changes:
+You will need to make one of the following changes:
 * To disable SELinux: `RUN setenforcer 0`
 * To enable execmem for httpd_t: `RUN setsebool httpd_execmem 1 -P`

-## <a name="nginx_configuration"></a>Required NGINX Configuration ([Example Below](#nginx_config_example))
+## <a name="nginx_configuration"></a>Required NGINX Configuration
 The following NGINX Configurations are required to support the PerimeterX NGINX Lua Plugin:

 * ###### <a name="nginx_resolver"></a>Resolver
    The Resolver directive must be configured in the HTTP section of your NGINX configuration.
+    * Set the resolver, `resolver A.B.C.D;`, to an external DNS resolver, such as Google (`resolver 8.8.8.8;`),

+   _or_

-Set the resolver, `resolver A.B.C.D;`, to an external DNS resolver, such as Google (`resolver 8.8.8.8;`), or to the internal IP address of your DNS resolver (`resolver 10.1.1.1;`).
+   * Set the resolver, `resolver A.B.C.D;`, to the internal IP address of your DNS resolver (`resolver 10.1.1.1;`).

   This is required for NGINX to resolve the PerimeterX API.

 * ###### <a name="nginx_lua_package_path"></a>Lua Package Path
-  Ensure your Lua package path location in the HTTP section of your configuration reflects where the PerimeterX modules are installed.
+  Ensure your Lua package path location in the HTTP section of your configuration reflects the location of the  installed PerimeterX  modules.

     ```
     lua_package_path "/usr/local/lib/lua/?.lua;;";